tirucloud/Python-Zero-To-Hero-Series/Day-0/Basics.md

 📌 Structure of Day 0:
 🧠 What is Python?

-High-level, interpreted programming language.
+- Python is a high-level, interpreted, general-purpose programming language known for its simplicity, readability, and versatility.

-Easy to read and write.
+- Easy to read and write.

+- It was created by Guido van Rossum and first released in 1991.

 Used in: web development, data science, automation, AI/ML, scripting, etc.

+🔍 Key Features of Python:

+- Easy to Learn & Use: Clean, English-like syntax (great for beginners).

+- Interpreted Language: Executes code line by line (no need to compile).

+- Dynamically Typed: No need to declare variable types.

+- Object-Oriented & Functional: Supports multiple programming paradigms.

+- Large Standard Library: Comes with many built-in modules.

+- Cross-Platform: Works on Windows, macOS, Linux, etc.

 🚀 Why Learn Python?

-Beginner-friendly.
+- Beginner-friendly.

-Huge community and resources.
+- Huge community and resources.

-Demand in job market.
+- Demand in job market.

-Versatile: one language, many use cases.
+- Versatile: one language, many use cases.

 🗺️ What You’ll Learn in This Series (Brief Overview)
 - Day 1: Hello World, Variables